Classifying Fibers and Bases in Toric Hypersurface Calabi-Yau Threefolds: Toric Bases, Fibers, and Fibrations

 Starting with $\P^2$ and $\F_m$, which are all toric, one can systematically blow up toric points in all possible ways in an iterative fashion, constrained by the condition that a curve $C$ of self-intersection $C \cdot C \leq -13$ forces a Kodaira type $(4, 6)$ singularity in the fibration, which does not have a good resolution.
 Thus, bases containing such curves cannot support smooth elliptic Calabi-Yau threefolds, and the systematic blowup process must stop when such curves are encountered.
 In \cite{MorrisonTaylorToric}, this approach was used to construct a comprehensive list of 61,539 toric bases that support elliptic Calabi-Yau threefolds.
 It is natural to expect that this set corresponds to the set of bases found from toric projections of elliptic Calabi-Yau threefolds in the Kreuzer-Skarke database, and indeed we find that this is the case; every base in this list appears as the base of a fibration in the KS database, and all bases found from explicit elliptic fibrations in the database are either in this list or a blow-down of a base in the toric list.
 The singular cases with blowdowns are discussed further in \S\ref{sec:singular}.

 Note that in constructing this list, any toric points where the Weierstrass coefficients $f, g$ are forced to vanish to orders (4, 6) are blown up; such points can be interpreted in F-theory as corresponding to strongly coupled superconformal field theories (SCFTs) coupled to the 6D supergravity theory \cite{HeckmanMorrisonVafa,Heckman:2015bfa}.
 However, some bases, particularly those containing curves of self-intersection $-9, -10, -11$ (such as, e.g., $\F_9, \F_{10},\F_{11}$) contain non-toric (4, 6) points in generic Weierstrass models over these bases.
 We will discuss similar situations further in \S\ref{sec:SCFT}, where the SCFT appears only for certain fibrations over a base that does not force (4, 6) points in generic Weierstrass models; this can occur even for the simplest base $\P^2$.
-In all these cases, blowing up the (4, 6) point on the base, corresponding to going onto the tensor branch of the SCFT, gives a fibration over a non-toric base without the SCFT.
+In all these cases, blowing up the (4, 6) point on the base, corresponding to going onto the tensor branch of the SCFT, gives a fibration over a non-toric base without the SCFT, with $h^{1,1} (B)$ increasing by one for each such blowup.
+A smooth elliptic Calabi-Yau threefold over a toric base with a (4, 6) point in the fibration structure generally has a non-flat fiber over this point \cite{ Intriligator:1997pq, Candelas:2000nc, Braun:2011ux, Lawrie:2012gg, Braun:2013nqa, Cvetic:2013uta, Dierigl:2018nlv, Apruzzi:2018nre, Apruzzi:2019opn}; blowing up the base corresponds to a flop in the Calabi-Yau threefold that leaves $h^{1,1} (X)$ unchanged.
+When the SCFT is forced by the existence of a $-9, -10,$ or $-11$ curve on the base, we can think of it as a ``non-Higgsable SCFT,'' or NHSCFT, and it will be helpful in some situations to include the number of tensors in the SCFT in the effective Hodge number of the base: